Fantom-Factory/afSlim/readme.md

     <script></script>

-XHTML documents should be served up with a MimeType of:
+XHTML documents should be served up with a `Content-Type` of:

     application/xhtml+xml